thestalkers/policies/sites/com-github-docs-en-github-site-policy-github-terms-for-additional-products-and-features.md

 -
 **GitHub Enterprise Cloud**
-users may have access to the following Additional Products and Features: Actions, Advanced Security, Advisory Database, Codespaces, Dependabot Preview, Learning Lab, Octoshift, Packages and Pages.
+users may have access to the following Additional Products and Features: Actions, Advanced Security, Advisory Database, Codespaces, Dependabot Preview, GitHub Enterprise Importer, Learning Lab, Packages, and Pages.

 -
 **GitHub Enterprise Server**
-users may have access to the following Additional Products and Features: Actions, Advanced Security, Advisory Database, Connect, Dependabot Preview, Learning Lab, Octoshift, Packages, Pages and SQL Server Images.
+users may have access to the following Additional Products and Features: Actions, Advanced Security, Advisory Database, Connect, Dependabot Preview, GitHub Enterprise Importer, Learning Lab, Packages, Pages, and SQL Server Images.

 -
 **GitHub AE**
-users may have access to the following Additional Products and Features: Actions, Advanced Security, Advisory Database,Dependabot Preview, Octoshift, Packages and Pages.
+users may have access to the following Additional Products and Features: Actions, Advanced Security, Advisory Database, Dependabot Preview, GitHub Enterprise Importer, Packages and Pages.

 ## Actions